PiyushDangre/study-notes/Java/overriding_vs_overloading.md

 - access modifiers can be different
 - Return type has to be same (Otherwise compiler will complain)
 - Overloaded methods cannot be static and non static (This will be method duplication - compiler will complain)
+- Method overriding is an example of static binding - where which method to call is decided at compile time.

 #### Method Overloading